kreilly86/p1-pawfection/README.md

 <br>
 <br>
 In the GitHub repository, navigate to the Settings tab and click on'Pages'.
 Select the Main Branch.
-Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+Once the main branch has been selected, the page will automatically be refreshed with a detailed ribbon display to indicate the successful deployment.
 <br>
 <br>
-The live link can be found here
+The live link can be found here:

 [Pawfection](https://kreilly86.github.io/p1-pawfection)